kryptogo/jobs/README.md

 - Bachelor degree in computer science/engineering or any related field or equivalent practical experience
 - 2+ years of experience as quality assurance or software tester in iOS, Android, or Web
-- Having an extensive understanding about software requirement and business process
+- Extensive understanding about software requirement and business process
 - Ability to analyze and decompose complex software or product and design test plan
-- Strong knowleadge in software development lift cycle
+- Strong knowledge in software development lift cycle
 - Understands all the testing concepts and different testing methods/techniques and applies them on their respective products.

 ** Nice to Have**: